janvmusic/Learning/js-grammar/chapter12.md

   - Building a new list or objects from scratch
   - For anything else, use A LOOP!
   - To mutate original input arguments
-  - To perform side efects, like call APIs and routing transitions
+  - To perform side effects, like call APIs and routing transitions
   - To call non-pure functions, like **Date.now()** or **Math.random()**

 #### 12.0.10 Array.flat